Exanite-GameDev/Exanite.Ecs/README.md

 ### Querying

-Myriad.ECS has several different querying systems.
+Myriad.Ecs has several different querying systems.
 These have different trade-offs in usability and performance.

 #### QueryDescription/QueryBuilder